-Dr. Scott of Allegheny Neurological Associates received consultation fees and honorariums for speaking engagements from Biogen, Genentech, Genzyme, and Novartis and research grants as an investigator from Biogen and Genentech.)
+Dr. Scott of Allegheny Neurological Associates received payments from Biogen, Genentech, Genzyme, and Novartis for advisory work, consulting, and speaking engagements.)

 Dr. Reder of the University of Chicago served on advisory boards and as a consultant for Bayer, Biogen Idec, Caremark Rx, Genentech, Genzyme, Novartis, Mallinckrodt, Mylan, Serono, and Teva-Marion.)